 Modern life and modern living today means more people are living alone than ever before.
-In the UK it is believed that the population of solo households will increase to 8,604,349 in 2039 from 6,895,781 in 2014.
-While the largest growing group is pensioners, we are witnessing more people in their 30’s, 40’s and 50’s living alone – a growing trend in cities and across the western world.
+By the end of 2020, one-third of all households in the UK will comprise of solo households – that is, people living alone.
+While the largest group is pensioners, we are witnessing more people in their 30’s, 40’s and 50’s living alone – a growing trend in cities and across the western world.

 In the UK, it is thought this pattern is more likely to occur in urban areas like London and Glasgow, a pattern followed in other major European and US cities.
-European cities are leading the way where 47% of households in Sweden and 41% in Germany are solo.
+European cities are leading the way where 47% of households in Sweden, Copenhagen and 41% in Germany are solo households.

 Why is solo living on the increase?